For contracts with a date on or after 20 September 2019:

 9.5 The Seller may terminate the Agreement by giving written notice if the Material remains undelivered or uncollected after 14 days from when the Seller informs the Buyer that the Material is ready for collection.

 9.6 The Buyer may by written notice immediately terminate the Agreement for the delivery of any future instalment of Material:

 (a) if the Seller fails to perform or observe any material term of this Agreement and fails to remedy the breach within a reasonable time after being notified of the breach by the Buyer; or

 (b) if an Insolvency Event occurs with respect to the Seller.

-10.2 The Seller must use its best endeavours to effect delivery of the Material by the date that is specified in the Agreement as being the delivery due date (the "Delivery Due Date").
+10.4 The Seller must use its best endeavours to effect Delivery of the Material by the date that is specified in the Agreement as being the delivery due date (the "Delivery Due Date").

 11. Quantity and weight discrepancies

-11.1 If the total quantity of Material delivered pursuant to the Agreement is less than the total quantity the Buyer ordered under the Agreement, the Buyer must notify the Seller in writing of the shortfall within 5 (five) days after the last delivery, otherwise the Seller will take it that the correct quantity of Material has been delivered and the Buyer must accept the Material and pay for it in full despite the shortfall.
+11.1 If the total quantity of Material delivered during the entire term of the Agreement is less than the total quantity the Buyer ordered under the Agreement, the Buyer must notify the Seller in writing of the shortfall within 5 (five) days after the Effective Collection of the last shipment, otherwise the Seller will take it that the correct quantity of Material has been delivered and the Buyer must accept the Material and pay for it in full despite the shortfall.
 However, if the total quantity of Material delivered under the Agreement is within 5 percent in the event that the Material is a Value Added Product and 2 percent in the event that the Material is an unalloyed primary aluminium product for remelting purposes, Seller shall be deemed to have complied with its obligations and the price will be varied accordingly.